 A diet that is heart-healthy can protect you; it can also give you fewer sleepless nights.
 Starting the day with a healthy breakfast can also be an important factor in overall health.
 Diet plays a role in promoting less anxiety, building the immune system and protecting your heart.
 Here are five foods to improve your overall health, rather than just parts of the body.

 Fruits and vegetables should be included in a diet that is heart-beneficial.
 Blueberries, tomatoes, green leafy vegetables are foods that are also good for your brain, as they are filled with antioxidants to help fight inflammation.
 Although not a fruit or vegetable, walnuts are also good for your heart and brain health.

 2. Whole Grains

-The fiber that is present in whole grains can help you avoid heart disease.
+The fiber that is present in whole grains can help you avoid heart disease to improve your health.
 It also helps in digestion; grains high in fiber can help older adults stay more regular.
 Oats and oatmeal are especially known for promoting heart health.

 If you are looking for a healthy diet, fish should be included.
 It is a recommendation of the The American Heart Association that fish is part of our diet two times per week.
 With important nutrients such as vitamin D and protein, fish also contains healthy omega-3 fatty acids vital to your brain and heart health.
 Omega 3 fatty acids are also known to do the following: